Márquez homers off Darvish, pitches Rockies past Padres 5-3

-SAN DIEGO (AP) — Germán Márquez outdueled Yu Darvish and hit a 418-foot home run off his fellow All-Star to lead the Colorado Rockies to a 5-3 victory Saturday night against the San Diego Padres.
+SAN DIEGO (AP) — Germán Márquez got the best of Yu Darvish on the mound and at the plate.

+Márquez outpitched Darvish and hit a 418-foot home run off his fellow All-Star to lead the Colorado Rockies to a 5-3 victory Saturday night against the San Diego Padres.

 Brendan Rodgers and Elias Díaz also homered off Darvish for the Rockies, who beat the Padres for the second straight night and have won four of their last five games against San Diego.